Complete Guide to Removing the Door on GE JVM6175SKSS Over-the-Range Microwave

 Step 1: Disconnect Power and Verify Safety

-Open the cabinet where your electrical panel is located and find the breaker serving your kitchen.
+Open the cabinet where your electrical panel is located and find the breaker for your kitchen.
 Look for a 20-amp breaker labeled “microwave” or “kitchen.”
 Switch this breaker to the OFF position.
-If your JVM6175SKSS is plugged into an outlet, you can unplug it directly, but switching off the breaker provides an extra layer of safety.
+If your JVM6175SKSS is plugged into an outlet, unplug it directly, but switching off the breaker offers an extra layer of safety.
 Use a non-contact voltage tester to confirm that no power is reaching the microwave by holding the tester near the power cord or outlet.
-The tester should show no voltage present.
+The tester should indicate no voltage present.

 Step 2: Open the Microwave Door Fully

-Open your JVM6175SKSS door to a 90-degree angle (fully open, perpendicular to the microwave body).
-This position makes accessing the hinge mounting screws easier and reduces strain on the hinges during the removal process.
+Open your JVM6175SKSS door to a 90-degree angle (fully open and perpendicular to the microwave body).
+This position makes it easier to access the hinge mounting screws and reduces strain on the hinges during removal.

 Step 3: Locate and Remove Upper Hinge Cover Screws

 Look at the top of the microwave door opening on the JVM6175SKSS.
-You’ll see a trim cover or hinge cover on the upper left and upper right sides.
-These covers have typically 1-2 Phillips head screws holding them in place.
-Using your Phillips screwdriver, carefully remove these screws and set them aside in a small container where they won’t be lost.
-The upper hinge cover on the JVM6175SKSS should now be loose enough to move slightly.
+You’ll see trim covers on the upper left and upper right sides.
+These covers are typically held in place by 1-2 Phillips head screws.
+Using your Phillips screwdriver, carefully remove these screws and set them aside in a small container where they won’t get lost.
+The upper hinge cover should now be loose enough to move slightly.

 Step 4: Locate and Remove Lower Hinge Cover Screws

 With the door still open, look at the bottom edges of the door opening on your JVM6175SKSS.
 You’ll find similar hinge covers on the lower left and lower right sides.
 Remove the Phillips head screws from these covers as well.
-The lower hinge area on the JVM6175SKSS is the most critical part of the removal process, as the door’s weight is supported primarily by the lower hinge pins.
+The lower hinge area is critical for the removal process, as the door’s weight is primarily supported by the lower hinge pins.

 Step 5: Partially Close the Door and Angle It Forward

-Very carefully, begin closing the door on your JVM6175SKSS while simultaneously tilting the top of the door slightly forward (toward the front of the microwave).
-This angling motion helps the upper hinge pin slide out of its catch point.
-Move slowly and deliberately—the door should begin to angle away from the microwave body as the upper pin clears.
+Carefully begin closing the door on your JVM6175SKSS while simultaneously tilting the top of the door slightly forward (toward the front of the microwave).
+This motion helps the upper hinge pin slide out of its catch point.
+Move slowly and deliberately; the door should begin to angle away from the microwave body as the upper pin clears.

 Step 6: Lift the Door Off the Lower Hinge Pins

-Once the upper hinge pin on the JVM6175SKSS is clear and the door is angled forward at approximately 45 degrees, carefully lift the bottom of the door upward and away from the microwave body.
-The lower hinge pins should now clear from their mounting points.
+Once the upper hinge pin is clear and the door is angled forward at about 45 degrees, carefully lift the bottom of the door upward and away from the microwave body.
+The lower hinge pins should now clear their mounting points.
 The door is now completely free from the JVM6175SKSS microwave.

 Step 7: Set the Door Down Safely

 Carefully lay your JVM6175SKSS door flat on a soft surface, such as a clean blanket or towel, with the glass face up.
-The door is heavy (typically 15-20 pounds), so make sure you have adequate workspace and the door is completely supported.
+The door is heavy—typically 15-20 pounds—so ensure you have adequate workspace and that the door is fully supported.
 Never rest the door on its edges or corners, as this can crack the glass panels or damage the frame.

 Door Switch Information for the JVM6175SKSS